mkSol/CTEC227-Project/specifications.md

 Hurley is Harvey's boss and leads the helpdesk team.
 Hurley is not sure we can come through with a system that will help.
-Hurley want a system that is faster than what he uses
+Hurley wants a system that is faster than what he uses today.

-#### For the *Executive* we will have Bubba and Gertrude.
+#### For the *Executive* we will have Günther and Gertrude.

-Bubba owned Greenwood Bank.
+Günther owned Greenwood Bank up until when he sold a controlling interest.
-Bubba looks forward to GRIPE going into production.
+Günther looks forward to GRIPE going into production.
 He wants to save money and get better use from his help staff.
+There has been increasing pressure from the stock holders to streamline operations.
+Günther has started 4 projects at Greenwood in the las couple of weeks.

 Gertrude is the COO at Greenwood.
 Mostly her secretaries use her computers.
+Those that can recall the old days remember the time Gertrude stuffed two floppies into one slot on her computer.

 #### Sys Admin will be Slim

 Slim will have access to more screens and will require less time to train.

-~~Frankly this still needs a little more work~~
+##### A typical day with GRIPE in production.

+Tom had a problem with his computer.
+He cannot read a document from Gery written on Wordy V5.
+Tom has Wordy V4 and it will not open Gery's document.

+Tom logs in to GRIPE with his employee number and password.
+Slim has set up employees & passwords prior to this.
+Tom selects his computer from a list and selects Wordy v4.
+Again Slim has done the foot work and entered hardware, software and assigned it to employees.
+Tom enters a description of the problem.

+Gery has a problem with the printer used in her office.
+She signs in to GRIPE and is presented with list of her computers and the printer.
+She slects the printer (no version required) and describes the problem.

+Meanwhile on the helpdesk Harvey and Hurley are monitoring activity on GRIPE.
+Hurley see the request from Gery.
+He calls the service company to get the paper clip out of the copier.
+Harvey notices the request from Tom and immediately updates the GRIPE ticket with an assigned status.
+Harvey puts in a request to upgrade Tom version of Wordy.

+An hour later Hurley get a call from Gery about her printer.
+Hurley updates the status of the GRIPE ticket and tells Gery the service has been called.

+Günther logs in to GRIPE and is presented with a list of all the tickets.
+After sorting and filtering he notices the time between opening a request and when it is assigned on Gery's ticket with the printer.
+He makes a not to ask Hurley about that.

+Gertrude spoke with Slim and he created a special data extract for her.
+She is mining the data to see how long computers last and anticipate when a new ones will be required.

 ### Error Handling